babylonhealth/ios-playbook/Etiquette/CODE_REVIEW.md

 * Do not comment if you don't have any suggestions to address your comment
 * Use GitHub suggestions as much as possible
 * If you feel strong against the change - request changes and explain why you are doing that.
 Do not request changes for typos, missing documentation comments or code style violations, trust your colleagues to address them.
-* Approve changes if you are confident about them
+* Approve changes if you are confident about them.
+* If you are the first reviewer to approve the changes add the label "Needs one reviewer" so that others can see which PRs already have a feedback and which don't have any yet.
 * Comment on the changes if something is not clear to you and needs further clarification or actions
 * If you are not familiar with the domain ask for more context (better in person) rather than skipping to something more familiar
 * Ask, don't tell. ("What do you think about...?", "How about ...?", "Should we try ...?")